Disability Living Allowance (DLA)

 Disability Living Allowance (DLA) is a state benefit that helps with the extra costs of long-term illness or disability, which can be either physical and/or mental.

-Note: People aged 16-64 can no longer make a new claim for DLA, as it is being gradually replaced by a new benefit called Personal Independence Payment (PIP).
+Note: In England, Wales and Scotland people aged 16-64 can no longer make a new claim for DLA, as it is being gradually replaced by a new benefit called Personal Independence Payment (PIP).
 If you are 65 years of age or over, you should instead claim a benefit called Attendance Allowance.

 Claiming DLA can help you or the person you care for qualify for other benefits and/or Tax Credits: